Learn how to make slime with laundry detergent – and NO Borax! This is a completely non-toxic, easy recipe for kids with just a few ingredients.

 - Stir in 1 T of liquid laundry detergent.
 Begin mixing with a fork.
 Continue to stir as the mixture begins to stick together.

-- Repeat step 3, 1 T at a time, until it's no longer sticky.
+- Repeat step 2, 1 tablespoon at a time, until the mixture is no longer sticky and starts pulling away from the side of the bowl.

 - As the slime forms, start kneading with your hands.
 Add any add ins at this time.

-If you enjoy kids’ crafts, I’d love for you to check out these other ideas that your whole family will love:
+If you enjoy kids’ crafts, I’d love for you to check out these other slime recipes that your whole family will love:

 Amy